 “Tex.
 What do you want?”

 “Oklahoma just came in.
 I’m over 270 electoral votes.”

 “Sure.
 Congratulations for winning a rigged computer simulation.”

-“Sore loser.
+“Don’t be a sore loser.
 Hey, is Brock there?”
-Cleveland asked.

 “He’s here.
 You’re on speaker.”